-- Ensure the payload will have enough clearance when nested.
-For applications using a Rotatable Base Plate, if necessary, rotate the mast (Section 3.3.2.2) so the payload will have the necessary clearance to nest. - 2.
+- 1. Ensure the payload will have enough clearance when nested.
+For applications using a rotatable base plate, if necessary, rotate the mast (Section 6.3.2.2) so the payload will have the necessary clearance to nest. - 2.
 Exhaust air from the mast.
 The mast will retract by its own weight, and the weight of the payload.
-Maintain visual contact with the mast during retraction to avoid cable and/or payload hang-ups.

-- 3. Periodically open the Drain Cock when exhausting the mast to drain off any accumulated water. - 4.
-Disconnect the Air Supply while the mast is not in use to eliminate the possibility of inadvertent mast extension. - 5.
-Open the Drain Cock when the mast is not in use.
+Maintain visual contact with the mast during retraction to avoid cable and/or payload hang-ups. - 3.
+Periodically open the drain cock when exhausting the mast to drain off any accumulated water. - 4.
+Disconnect the air supply while the mast is not in use to eliminate the possibility of inadvertent mast extension. - 5.
+Open the drain cock when the mast is not in use.
+If the drain cock is not left open when not in use, it can collect condensation and fill up with water.
+This water can freeze, which causes the mast to not function correctly or break.

 Note: The operator should always visually confirm the mast is entirely retracted before moving the vehicle.
-For further information on transporting the Mast System, see Section 4.
+For further information on transporting the mast system, see Section 7.

-3.3.3 Locking Mast with T-Handle Yoke Assemblies Operation
+6.3.3 Locking Mast with T-Handle Yoke Assemblies Operation